Placeholder

 With P&G’s unique sabbatical benefit, employees can take unpaid time away from work to recharge and pursue whatever inspires them, returning to work with renewed energy to contribute to the business.
 In the U.S., for example, employees can take up to three months off every five years, to focus on personal development, travel or any other activity that aligns with their aspirations.

-Hear how two P&G employees have leveraged this benefit.
+Hear how three P&G employees have leveraged this benefit.

 An adult female, an adult male and a young boy and girl stand together in front of a large wood sign that says "Yellowstone national park.
 National park service."